makhtardiouf/ardui_webiface/README.md

 # ardui-webiface
-PHP web interface for data collection with Arduino
+Web interface for data collection with Arduino

 This is a quick implementation of a monitoring app that process data sent from an Arduino board.
 It could be extended for remote control purposes: think IoT.